 - Y3-6: Written aptitude, Maths and English tests.
 Specialist assessment for children whose 1st language is not English

 - Y7-11: Interview with Vice / Assistant Principal.
 Written aptitude, Maths and English tests.
 Specialist assessment for children whose 1st language is not English.
 Thai language tests (reading and writing) for Thai Nationals

-- Y12-13: Family interview with Vice / Assistant Principal.
+- Y12-13: Interview with Vice / Assistant Principal.
 Review of formal evidence of public examination performance.
 Testing in subject specific areas as necessary.

 Where an applicant meets the entry criteria but there are no spaces available, the applicant will be placed on a waiting list.
 Parents will be contacted as soon as a place becomes available in the appropriate year group.
 Depending on the time elapsed since the last successful assessment, a further assessment may be required at that time to ascertain the child’s current progress; in these cases, the second assessment will be offered free of charge.